mokshadharma/llm-instructions/ed-non-interactive-guide.md

 *   **Why:** `ed` operates on an in-memory buffer.
 If your script fails halfway through (e.g., a strict assertion fails), and you haven't issued a `w` command, the file on disk remains **completely untouched**.
 *   **Benefit:** This provides "All-or-Nothing" transactional safety.
 If the script crashes, the file is safe.

+**CRITICAL LIMITATION:** This atomicity only applies *within a single script*.
+When using multiple scripts (each with its own `w`), the first script's successful write changes the file state.
+Any subsequent scripts that rely on outdated information (such as line content from earlier `rg` or `grep` output) will target the wrong content.
+See "Multi-Script Editing with Verification" for the mandatory verification workflow between scripts.

 ## Advanced: Strict Contextual Anchoring (Required)

 Even with bottom-up editing, you might target the wrong line if the file changed unexpectedly.
 To prevent silent failures or corruption, you **must** use Strict Contextual Anchoring for every edit.